 You can also use stencils to personalize your planter.
 Use words or images to create a pattern or a simple motif.
 Simply attach the stencil in the desired location on the planter with masking tape and then use a small paintbrush and paint to color in the letters or images.
 Then carefully remove the stencil and repeat again in a different location.

 Decoupage is an artistic method of pasting images you’ve cut out or collected onto a surface, not unlike a collage.
 You can find images you like in books, magazines, postcards, or gather images from the Internet.
 Cut out and trim images to fit and either attach them in patterns, as a single image or cover the entire surface of the planter with your ideas.
-Attach the pictures with craft glue or a similar adhesive.
+Attach the pictures with craft glue, decoupage sealer, or a similar adhesive.
 Once the glue has dried, seal the surface with a waterproof sealant such as polyurethane or another type of varnish to protect your work from the elements.

 Because a trellis allows for the vertical growth of climbing plants, they often have their own built-in decorative dynamic.
 You can use this to help decorate your trellis.
 It doesn’t hurt to paint and add other decorative touches to complete your patio or garden’s look.
 See below for a few tips on how to make a wood trellis elevate your outdoors.
-If you’d like to build your own trellis, see Build an Outdoor Planter or Trellis.

 Prepare the trellis, whether it is new or old, by sanding the surface with fine-grit sandpaper.
 This smoothes any rough edges, cleans away dirt and debris, and abrades the surface for optimal paint or stain adhesion.
 After sanding, wipe down the entire trellis with a slightly damp rag to remove dust and particles.